hybrid-futr/hybrid-futr/PROOFS/ONE/GENERAL/WEBSCRAPER/README.md

 **EXTENSION(S)**

 I don't want to only create a .db file after a scrape, but also build a .csv file for future analysis.
 The following 'recipe' can be applied from the terminal in order to do this.
-This needs to be integrated into the scraper.
+This should be integrated into the scraper.

 > % sqlite3